RafaelSantos777/TuxBot/README.md

 ### Other features

-* The bot supports both the modern slash commands and the classic prefixes.
+* To interact with the bot, you may use either the modern slash commands and the classic prefixes.
 Use the `prefix` command to achieve this.
 * The bot will leave the voice channel automatically if alone.

 ## How To Install